williammcintosh/aws-terraform-project/README.md

 ### 13. Edit IP Address

-To allow your personal ip address access to your postgres database in order to update the database (add tables, examine tables, etc):
+To allow your personal ip address access to your AWS postgres database for the purpose of adding tables, examining tables, etc), you need to edit the **modules** for the postgres database:

 1. Copy your local ip address from [whatismyipaddress.com](https://whatismyipaddress.com/)
-2. Navigate to `live/stage/services/rust_backend/variables.tf`
+2. Navigate to `modules/data-stores/postgres/variables.tf`
 3. Locate the block `variable "local_ip_address" {`
 4. Update `default` to your local ip address
 5. Save